 The July Battlefield 1 patch went through testing ahead of its release and you can expect future Battlefield 1 updates to be tested in the Community Test Environment as well.

-The upcoming They Shall Not Pass DLC has made an appearance in the Battlefield 1 CTE and members are now free to test the new content ahead of the expansion’s release in March.
+A portion of the They Shall Not Pass DLC is now available in the Battlefield 1 CTE and members are now free to test the new content ahead of the expansion’s release in March.

 Just because a feature, tweak and or bug fix is being tested in the CTE doesn’t mean it will make it to the final version of an update or DLC expansion.